fedeghe/widgzard/README.md

-		// SEMI-MADATORY (at least this or the previous, or even both) content : [many elements like this]
+		// SEMI-MADATORY (at least this or the previous, or even both) content : [one or more elements like this]

 		// HINT: `html` and `content` can coexist, the `html` will be appended
 		// before appending childs in `content`